mataltamore/pokedex-site/README.md

 ## Where do I get the data

-To get all of pokemons' information, I've used the PokeAPI v2.0 (https://pokeapi.co/docs/v2), but I'm not doing a for loop to get all the information inside the homepage (because it could cost a lot in terms of time) so instead I've made a little script to build a custom JSON and then I fetched the data through Next.js getStaticProps (also in this way the images load ~70% faster).
+To get all of pokemons' information, I've used the PokeAPI v2.0 (https://pokeapi.co/docs/v2), but I'm not doing a for loop to get all the information inside the homepage (because it could cost a lot in terms of time) so instead I've made a little script to build a custom JSON (path: `public/api/static_pokeapi.json`) and then I fetched the data through Next.js getStaticProps (also in this way the images load ~70% faster).

 #### You can find that script below